Arko (NASDAQ:ARKO) Downgraded by Zacks Investment Research to Hold

-Zacks Investment Research cut shares of Arko (NASDAQ:ARKO) from a buy rating to a hold rating in a research report released on Monday, Zacks.com reports.
+Arko (NASDAQ:ARKO) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report issued on Monday, Zacks.com reports.

 According to Zacks, “ARKO Holdings Ltd. whose primary asset is a controlling stake in GPM Investments.
 ARKO Holdings Ltd., formerly known as Haymaker Acquisition Corp.
 II, is based in RICHMOND, Va. “

-Separately, Capital One Financial restated an overweight rating on shares of Arko in a report on Friday, May 28th.
-Four research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of Buy and an average price target of $12.25.

-Arko (NASDAQ:ARKO) last released its quarterly earnings data on Wednesday, August 11th.
-The company reported $0.19 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.13 by $0.06.
-As a group, analysts anticipate that Arko will post 0.37 EPS for the current year.

-In related news, major shareholder Davidson Kempner Partners sold 988,474 shares of the firm’s stock in a transaction dated Thursday, September 9th.
+In other news, major shareholder Davidson Kempner Partners sold 988,474 shares of the company’s stock in a transaction that occurred on Thursday, September 9th.
 The shares were sold at an average price of $9.91, for a total value of $9,795,777.34.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-32.73% of the stock is currently owned by company insiders.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Corporate insiders own 32.73% of the company’s stock.

-Hedge funds have recently bought and sold shares of the stock.
-CDAM UK Ltd purchased a new position in Arko during the 1st quarter valued at about $33,353,000.
-BlackRock Inc. increased its position in Arko by 20,670.0% during the 1st quarter.
-BlackRock Inc. now owns 1,361,056 shares of the company’s stock valued at $13,529,000 after purchasing an additional 1,354,503 shares during the period.
-Cannell Capital LLC purchased a new position in Arko during the 1st quarter valued at about $13,204,000.
-Shapiro Capital Management LLC purchased a new position in Arko during the 1st quarter valued at about $11,508,000.
-Finally, Phoenix Holdings Ltd. purchased a new position in Arko during the 1st quarter valued at about $10,151,000.
-47.73% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Invesco Ltd. lifted its holdings in Arko by 0.3% during the 2nd quarter.
+Invesco Ltd. now owns 3,892,508 shares of the company’s stock worth $35,773,000 after buying an additional 11,143 shares in the last quarter.
+Vanguard Group Inc. grew its position in shares of Arko by 3.2% in the 2nd quarter.
+Vanguard Group Inc. now owns 3,747,740 shares of the company’s stock valued at $34,442,000 after buying an additional 115,933 shares during the last quarter.
+CDAM UK Ltd purchased a new position in shares of Arko in the 1st quarter valued at $33,353,000.
+American Century Companies Inc. grew its position in shares of Arko by 60.1% in the 2nd quarter.
+American Century Companies Inc. now owns 2,354,321 shares of the company’s stock valued at $21,636,000 after buying an additional 883,380 shares during the last quarter.
+Finally, BlackRock Inc. grew its position in shares of Arko by 62.9% in the 2nd quarter.
+BlackRock Inc. now owns 2,217,580 shares of the company’s stock valued at $20,380,000 after buying an additional 856,524 shares during the last quarter.
+Institutional investors own 47.73% of the company’s stock.

 Arko Corp. operates convenience stores in the United States.
 It operates through three segments: Retail, Wholesale, and GPM Petroleum.
 The Retail segment engages in the sale of fuel and merchandise to retail consumers.
 The Wholesale segment supplies fuel to third-party dealers and consignment agents.